Laurel J. Pracht, President

 Michele staples

-Michele Staples is an 9 year Stage IV Ovarian Cancer Survivor.
+Michele Staples is a 9 year Stage IV Ovarian Cancer Survivor.
 When she was diagnosed in 2016, she confronted it head on like she does with anything in life.
 As a former NFL Cheerleader, she was familiar with giving back to the community and she knew that she wanted to find an organization that does just that.

 She has served on several of the Ovarian Cancer Research Alliance committees including the Woman to Woman Mentor Program, the Capitol Hill Advocate Leader Program and as a Consumer Reviewer for the Department of Defense Ovarian Cancer Research Program.
 She has also choreographed an Ovarian Cancer Flash Mob to Rachel Patton's “Fight Song” that has been performed at numerous events.